About lessons and about Tully

 You learn precise skills of awareness and intention.
 As you get better at using your mind to refine your coordination, you improve your poise and efficiency even without the aid of a teacher.
 By plugging in the Alexander thought process you create your own ‘new and improved’ keyboard user, public speaker, yogi, weekend hiker…you get the idea.
 For the performing artist, presenter or athlete, learning Alexander skills can optimize power, agility, grace and presence.
 See FAQ page: How many lessons do I need?

 Following a hip injury and surgery, I was in chronic pain that nothing seemed to help.
-Alexander lessons with Tully helped me improve to the point that I breezed through my Air Force entrance exam, excelled during basic training and am now happily pursuing my new career… see testimonials page: Benjamin Harrison, USAF Airman
+Alexander lessons with Tully helped me improve to the point that I breezed through my Air Force entrance exam, excelled during basic training and am now happily pursuing my new career… see praise page: Benjamin Harrison, USAF Airman

 My background and experience

 I love to move and I love music!
 That’s what brought me to this work.
 I am certified by the American Society for the Alexander Technique and have been teaching since 1990.
 In addition to my private practice, I’m guest faculty at Stetson University’s school of music in DeLand, Florida and I make regular teaching visits to Winter Park, Florida and the Washington DC area.
 I’ve taught classes and workshops at Shenandoah University, George Mason University, Catholic University, University of Minnesota, UMD-Duluth, Gustavus Adolphus College and 3M.
 I’m a member of AmSAT and the Alexander Technique Connection.